 Precision Balance

-High precision or precision balances are referred to as the electronic balances used in the laboratory and offer up to 10,000 grams weighing capacity with readability to 0.1 grams.
-Lower capacity precision balances have readability down to 0.001g, with some even having dual range capability.
+High-precision or precision balances are electronic balances used in the laboratory.
+They can weigh up to 10,000 grams and are readable down to 0.1 grams.
+Lower-capacity precision balances can read down to 0.001g, and some even have dual range capability.
 These are also top-loading balances, although in some cases, there may be some form of draft shield.

 Micro-Balance

-Micro-balances are mostly used in laboratories as standalone instruments but can also be incorporated as part of other instruments, such as sorption/desorption systems, thermogravimetry, and surface property instruments.
-The accuracy of micro-balances can range between 1µg (0.000001 g) and 10µg (0.00001 g).
-Micro-balances are typically used for particulate matter weighing, stent weighing, pipette calibration, elemental analysis of glass, analysis of pesticides and any other critical micro-weighing applications in the laboratory.
+Microbalances are mostly used in laboratories as standalone instruments but can also be incorporated into other instruments, such as sorption/desorption systems, thermogravimetry, and surface property instruments.
+Their accuracy can range between 1µg (0.000001 g) and 10µg (0.00001 g).
+They are typically used for weighing particulate matter, weighing stents, calibrating pipettes, analyzing glass elements, analyzing pesticides, and any other critical microweighing applications in the laboratory.

 Ultra-microbalance